sevagas/macro_pack/README.md

 ```

 If you want to produce a standalone exe using pyinstaller:
+* Install pyinstaller: pip install pyinstaller
 * Install PyCrypto at http://www.voidspace.org.uk/python/pycrypto-2.6.1/
 * Double-click on the "build.bat" script on a Windows machine.

 The resulted macro\_pack.exe will be inside the **bin** directory.

+**Note:** pycrypto is not available for python after 3.4.
+If you want pyinstaller encryption, do not use latest python version.

 ## Some examples